-This guide is licenced under a Creative Commons Attribution 4.0 licence.
+This guide is licensed under a Creative Commons Attribution 4.0 licence.
 You are free to re-use the work if you credit Court Services Victoria as author, indicate if changes were made and comply with the other licence terms.
-The licence does not apply to any branding, including the Victorian Coat of Arms, Victorian government logo, Supreme Court of Victoria logo, Court Services logo, Court Services Victoria logo and content supplied by third parties.
+The licence does not apply to any branding, including the Victorian Coat of Arms, Victorian government logo, Supreme Court of Victoria logo, Court Services Victoria logo and content supplied by third parties.